SuperOfficeDocs/superoffice-docs/user-guide/en/admin/import-web/import-from-gmail.md

 Above each list is a link to the selection with the new/changed companies/contacts.

+> [!TIP]
-**Tip**: If you have imported new companies/contacts and there are problems with the imported data, you can open this selection in SuperOffice CRM and delete the new companies/contacts.
+> If you have imported new companies/contacts and there are problems with the imported data, you can open this selection in SuperOffice CRM and delete the new companies/contacts.